srinivasskc/SHOPPINGAPP/README.md

 # Shopping App
-This is a sample project to learn project structure.
+This is a sample project to learn Python project structure.

 ## Project Structure: